 According to the 2011-2013 American Community Survey in, 4,347 households receive Social Security Income (SSI) in the city of Madera.
 (Note that this figure includes seniors who may have qualified for SSI before age 65 because of a disability.)
 SSI is a needs-based program that pays monthly benefits to persons who are 65 years of age or older, blind, or have a disability.
 Seniors who have never worked or have insufficient work credits to qualify for Social Security disability often receive SSI benefits.
 SSI is often the only source of income for a number of low-income seniors.
 As of January 2015, the maximum monthly Federal payment is \$733 for an eligible individual and \$1,100 for a couple.
-SSI is often the only source of income for a number of low-income elderly persons and while the benefit amount has increased over the years, with these maximum monthly benefit amounts, SSI recipients are likely to continue having difficulty finding housing that fits within their budgets.
+SSI is often the only source of income for a number of low-income seniers.
+As sincreased over the years, with these maximum monthly benefit amount has increased over the years, with these maximum monthly benefit amounts, SSI recipients are likely to continue having difficulty finding housing that fits within their budgets.